What We Do

 Funding of Student Groups and Other Initiatives

-To support student initiatives, GAPSA annually reserves over $80,000 in its budget for student group funding, cross-school collaborative events and initiatives, and the General Assembly Discretionary Fund.
-This latter source of funding, enshrined in the GAPSA Constitution vis-à-vis a Fall 2010 amendment, invites applicants to seek funding by presenting in front of the General Assembly.
+To support student initiatives, GAPSA annually reserves over $300,000 in its budget for student group funding, cross-school collaborative events and initiatives, and the General Assembly Discretionary Fund.
+This latter source of funding, long enshrined in the GAPSA Constitution, invites applicants to seek funding by presenting in front of the General Assembly.
 To learn more, please see our Funding page.

-GAPSA has been delegated the responsibility of soliciting and reviewing individual applications, and dispensing over $100,000 annually to support student attendance at academic conferences.
+GAPSA has been delegated the responsibility of soliciting and reviewing individual applications, and dispensing over $150,000 annually to support student attendance at academic conferences and professional development.
 Funding is disbursed approximately three times per year.
 Please see our Funding page for further details.

 President Gutmann Leadership Award